 - Yubisaki Milk Tea has a small collection with several friends of the main character, Yoshinori Ikeda, in different clubs in high school.
 Wataru is in the boys soccer club, Nogi is the captain of the girls basketball team and Kodama is in the art club.
 Meanwhile Hidari Morii joins a newfound girls soccer team in her middle school.
 Yoshinori himself played soccer in middle school but dropped it when he got into crossdressing.

 Nogi: Ha.
 The Go Home Club...!
 The worst kind of student...
 One who isn't in any club.

 - Chu-Bra is about a middle school girl Nayu Hajama who starts an underwear club since she is a serious fan of lingerie.
 This proves controversial since most of the boys in school draw the obvious conclusion while the head of the drama club simply dislikes both Hajama and her club.
 They do make friends with the manga club but the school still does not approve of the club for obvious reasons.

 - Yuru-Yuri starts with three, later four girls who form their own amusement club in the room of the disbanded tea ceremony club.

 - The swimming club in Kenko Zenrakei Suieibu Umisho.

-- Ebiten have the boy Noya Itsuki joining the girls otaku club mistaking it for the Astronomy Club due to a spelling mistake.
-Even when they make put together pieces of a doujinshi instead of showing him star maps he don't realise it.
+- Ebiten has the boy Noya Itsuki joining the girls' otaku club, mistaking it for the Astronomy Club due to a spelling mistake.
+Even when they put together pieces of a doujinshi instead of showing him star maps he don't realise it.

-- Moretsu Pirates has the Space Yacht Club.
+- Bodacious Space Pirates has the Space Yacht Club.